Five golden rules that take the stress out of conducting an interview

 “I used to get all nervous before I interviewed someone and nine times out of 10 would fall into chat mode where I wouldn’t ask anything about the job and more or less found out that they liked cats or had family in the area and that’s it,” says Jayca Pike, marketing director at Breezy HR.

-1) Understand what you’re looking for
+Rule No. 1 – Understand what you’re looking for

-2) Curate questions that apply to all candidates
+Rule No. 2 – Curate questions that apply to all candidates

 Use a consistent interview process for everyone.
 If you’re feeling frazzled planning your interview, create a structure where you use the same questions and ratings for every job candidate.
-Pike switched from being a nervous interviewer to a confident one after she went to work for an employer who used consistent interview process.
+Pike switched from being a nervous interviewer to a confident one after she went to work for an employer who used a consistent interview process.

 Do press candidates by asking follow-up questions about any unclear or open-ended responses.
 “These answers often yield great insights about a candidate’s work style or personality, and may create further lines of communication,” Balmick says.

 Interviews can be nerve-wracking, even for seasoned professionals, so take time before each interview to clear your mind and calm your nerves, says Jason Hill, CEO of boutique consulting firm Sound Advice Consulting Services.
-“The best way for me to get in the right mode is to get mentally prepared.
-I listen to some of my favorite music and let go, or I meditate and focus for a few minutes with no distractions.”
+“The best way for me to get in the right mode is to get mentally prepared,” he says.
+“I listen to some of my favorite music and let go, or I meditate and focus for a few minutes with no distractions.”

 Focus on the candidate rather than your fear.
 Don’t monitor your racing heart or churning stomach.
 Instead, focus on reducing the job seeker’s stress when you conduct the interview.
-Jana Tulloch, CPHR, a human resources professional at training firm DevelopIntelligence, positions herself as the job-seeker’s ally in the room.
-She opens the conversation with positive statements: I’m glad you’re here.
+Jana Tulloch, CPHR, a human resources professional at training firm DevelopIntelligence, positions herself as the job seeker’s ally in the room.
+She opens the conversation with positive statements: “I’m glad you’re here.
 Your resume was impressive.
-I’m looking forward to learning more.
+I’m looking forward to learning more.”

 Be direct without being confrontational.
-When you avoid a difficult topic it’s often because it makes you uncomfortable and even tense.
+When you avoid a difficult topic, it’s often because it makes you uncomfortable and even tense.
 But not sharing your concerns with the job seeker denies them the chance to respond to them.

 Ted Bagley, senior talent manager at Influitive, an advocate marketing firm, regularly shares his doubts with candidates and asks them how they’ll address challenges.
 “I did this to a candidate in a phone interview, and he addressed my concerns,” Bagley says.
 “We had a follow-up interview in person a few days later, and he gave me a well-thought-out action plan that provided steps on how he was planning on working through my objections.”
 Bagley said this showed that the candidate had a “clear plan to overcome them and would be coachable—the biggest thing I look for in new hires.”

 The takeaway: Be direct and honest with candidates about your concerns.
 Avoid using negative language or jumping to assumptions.
 This approach can help you learn something new about the candidate’s problem-solving skills.